jonnysfarmer/gift-list/README.md

 ### Bugs

-If you find any bugs let us know!
+If you find any other bugs let us know!

+- If you enter a long url as a custom item it doesn't look good, we want to fix that

-### Unexpected hurdles that we deprioritised
+### Unexpected feature hurdles that we deprioritised

 - `Show currency symbol` This turned out to be harder than expected and so we deprioritised this and will likely use a library to improve it in the future